Loading...

 Drag the bend symbol from the palette on to a note.

 A default bend is created in the score.
-You can modify this bend or choose from a range of alternatives using “Bend type” in the Bends section of the Properties panel.
+You can modify this bend or choose from a range of alternatives using “Bend type” in the Bends section of the panel.

 Bend shape and length can be edited in the graphical display in the Bends section of the Properties panel:

-Each red line segment between blue nodes represents one step in the bend, and each step extends horizontally for 1 sp. in the score.
+Each red line segment between blue nodes represents one step in the bend, and each step extends horizontally for 1 in the score.
 The slope of any line shows whether it is an up-bend, a down-bend or a hold.
 So the above graph describes an up bend, then a hold—total length 2sp.

 The vertical axis of the graph represents the amount by which the pitch is bent up or down: one unit (the side of a small square) equals a quarter-tone, 2 units a semitone, 4 units a whole-tone, and so on.